The College enjoys an outstanding reputation both nationally and internationally for the excellence and variety of its music.

 Details of music awards are available in the College Scholarships section of the prospectus.

 Music as an examined course in the Sixth Form

-As an examined subject Music is available at both AS and A Level, administered by OCR.
-Pupils considering this subject should already have an A*/A at GCSE Level, a good pass at GCSE English, and be able to perform to a standard roughly equivalent to grade 6 or above, aiming for ABRSM Grade 7-8 in the Upper Sixth.
+As an examined subject Music is available at A Level, administered by AQA.
+Pupils considering this subject should already have a grade 7-9 at GCSE Level, a good pass at GCSE English, and be able to perform to a standard equivalent to ABRSM Grade 6 or above, aiming for ABRSM Grade 7-8 in the Upper Sixth.

 The specification is aimed at those pupils who: have studied GCSE Music and wish to develop their skills and understanding; wish to study music, popular music or a combined arts degree in higher education; and wish to pursue a vocation in music, and/or the arts.

 - Recital performance (solo and ensemble)

 |Solo and/or ensemble performing as an instrumentalist, or vocalist and/or music production (via technology).|

 A minimum of ten minutes of performance in total is required.

 This component is 35% of A-level marks (50 marks).